| +Home | Museum | Wanted | Specs | Previous | Next |

 of SCM's management likely contributes strongly to why HP is still very

-successful in the calculator market today, while SCM left the electornic
+successful in the calculator market today, while SCM left the electronic

 calculator business in the 1970's without much success.

-mix of mechanical calculator concepts, merged with emergent computer technology.
+mix of mechanical calculator concepts, and digital electronic technology.

 The machine implements a three register architecture, similar to many